Gaminator800/Create-A-FPS-Controller-Tutoiral./README.md

 ## 2. Open up the script with Visual Studio and add these codes in

-Before you add movenet you add this on top of the public class `Name`.
+Before you add movenet you add this on top of the public class `FPSController/Whatever you named it on your project`.
 ```.cs
 [RequireComponent(typeof(CharacterController))]
 ```